Attractors associated to a family of hyperbolic $p$-adic plane automorphisms: Introduction

 We prove Theorem~\ref{MainThmIntro} in $\S$~\ref{TopConjSect}, using an argument related to the Smale horseshoe map (\cite{devaney:dynamicsbook} $\S$2.3) going back to the study by Devaney-Nitecki \cite{MR539548} of real H\'enon maps, and which was developed further in the non-Archimedean context by Allen-DeMark-Petsche \cite{MR3757169}.
 Woodcock-Smart \cite{MR1678087} considered the automorphism of $R^2$ corresponding to the case $R=\ZZ_p$, $a=1$, $b=1/p$ in $(\ref{HypFamily})$; in this case $\Acal_T=\ZZ_p^2$ is no longer an attractor, but the topological conjugacy to the shift map still holds, and they use this map to create a pseudo-random number generator.
 See also the related results of Benedetto-Briend-Perdry \cite{MR2394889} for (non-invertible) quadratic polynomial maps in one variable.

 In $\S$~\ref{EquidistSect}, we use Theorem~\ref{MainThmIntro} to obtain a unit Borel measure $\mu_T$ supported on $\Acal_T$ by pushing forward the uniform Bernoulli measure on $\FF^\ZZ$ via the homeomorphism $\omega:\FF^\ZZ\to\Acal_T$.
 It is then a simple matter to use the Birkhoff ergodic theorem to show that $\mu_T$-almost all points in $\Acal_T$ have the property that their forward $T$-orbits are $\mu_T$-equidistributed.
 Going further, we adapt an argument using the idea of stable manifolds in smooth dynamics to obtain the following result.
+Borrowing terminology from dynamical systems on real manifolds, let us say that a $T$-invariant unit Borel measure $\mu$ on $K^2$ is a {\em physical measure} with respect to $T$ if there exists a set $G\subseteq K^2$ of positive Haar measure such that every point in $G$ has $\mu$-equidistributed forward orbit.